sara-salah1/machine_learning/README.md

 # Machine Learning Models Repository

-Welcome to the Machine Learning Models Repository!
 This repository contains implementations of various machine learning models along with accompanying documentation and examples.

 ## Introduction

 Machine learning is a rapidly evolving field with a wide range of algorithms and techniques.
 This repository aims to provide a comprehensive collection of popular machine learning models implemented in Python, along with clear documentation and usage examples.

-## Usage

-Each model is implemented as a separate Python module with a consistent interface.
-Here's a general outline of how to use the models:

-1. **Import the Model**: Import the desired model class from the corresponding module.
-2. **Instantiate the Model**: Create an instance of the model class, optionally passing any required parameters.
-3. **Train the Model**: Train the model on your dataset using the `fit()` method.
-4. **Predictions**: Use the trained model to make predictions on new data using the `predict()` method.

 ## Models Included